mkdir /tmp/vms

 What can you do with the Linux ods5 file system?

 You can use an ods5 file system with a stackable unification file system such as aufs.
-That is, it looks like you can delete or add/modify files on your read-only ODS5 disk.
-However, aufs (and other stackable unification file systems) do not forward the ioctl and getxattr calls, which are used to retrieve the record attributes, so the rats and copr utility will not work.
+That is, it looks like you can delete or add/modify files on your read-only ODS-5 disk.
+However, aufs (and other stackable unification file systems) by default do not forward the ioctl and getxattr calls, which are used to retrieve the record attributes, so the rats and copr utility may not work.
 Anyway, here is an example:

 # mkdir /tmp/vms